-As part of Phase 1, the facility will be designed to house 720 inmates, as well as the central core of administration, program, and support spaces for the anticipated full build out of approximately 1,500 beds.
+As part of Phase 1, the facility was designed to house 720 inmates, as well as the central core of administration, program, and support spaces for the anticipated full build out of approximately 1,500 beds.
 Phase 2 will be the addition of the remaining beds to replace the lost total capacity of 1,476 beds.

 In addition to new housing units for both adult and juvenile inmates, key components of the correctional facility include a secure sallyport; an inmate intake and receiving area; and commissary, laundry, and food service areas that will serve both the old and new facilities.